franciscogrca/Digital-electronics-2/04-interrupts.md

-# Lab 4: YOUR_FIRSTNAME FAMILYNAME
+# Lab 4: Francisco Abelardo García Avilés

 Link to your `Digital-electronics-2` GitHub repository: